- Academic Affairs

 - DO NOT ATTEMPT TO CONFRONT THE SHOOTER.

 - When you encounter law enforcement personnel, follow their instructions exactly.
 You must remember that in these situations, the responding police officers do not know who the shooter(s) are, and they do not know who you are.
 They have to take certain precautions for everyone’s safety.
-If the shooter is still active, be prepared to have the police officers leave you where you are.
-The officers first concern is to make contact with the shooter(s) and prevent him from causing anymore harm.
+If the shooter is active, be prepared for the police officers to leave you where you are.
+The officers' first concern is to make contact with the shooter(s) and prevent them from causing anymore harm.

-- Provide officers with any information you have on the situation, such as description of the shooter, last place you saw the shooter, direction of travel, location of injured/ hiding people, or anything else pertinent.
+- Provide officers with any information you have about the situation, such as a description of the shooter, the last place you saw the shooter, direction of travel, location of injured/ hiding people, or anything else pertinent.